 The Gear S3 did allow you to make phone calls from your wrist and had average sound quality when your wrist was raised.
 This model did allow you to control your music, but only allows you to skip, play/pause, and adjust the volume, not thumb tracks up or down in Pandora.

 It also has NFC technology, allowing you to pay for transactions with Samsung Pay.
 Finally, it also a built-in GPS in the unit, though it will drain the battery faster.

 None of the features and functions on any of these products are useful if you can't see the screen.
 We compared the quality of the screens on each device, their visibility in both bright and dim lighting conditions, if the display was complete or clipped, if you could set the brightness to automatically adjust, and if you could set the display to be on all the time.
 The Gear S3 bounced back from its lackluster Smart functions score, tying with the Apple Watch Series 2 for the top score in this metric with an 8 out of 10.
-The following chart below shows how the rest of the models stood up.

 Our rating panel rated this as having the second-highest screen quality, finishing just slightly behind the Apple Watch Series 2.
 The Gear S3 has a 1.3" 360x360 AMOLED screen that looks great but just isn't quite as sharp or crisp as the Retina display on the Apple Watch.

 It was easy to see the Gear S3 in both bright and dim conditions, on par with the Apple Watch.
 The screen is also a complete circle — not a clipped, "flat tire" that many poorer-performing models had.